 Measure and Add Dish Soap to the Jar

-Add 1 tbsp. of dish soap to the water in the jar.
+Add 1 tablespoon of dish soap to the water in the jar.
 Any brand of dish soap will work here.

 Dish soap helps create the bubbles, but dish soap alone won't work well for your bubble blowing mixture.
-Proceed to the next step to learn about glycerine and how it ties the entire mixture together, and the science behind bubbles forming and popping!Continue to 5 of 6 below.
+Proceed to the next step to learn about glycerine and how it ties the entire mixture together, and the science behind bubbles forming and popping.

 Measure and Add Glycerine to the Jar

-Measure out 1 tbsp. of glycerine and add to the water and dish soap mixture in the jar.
+Measure out 1 tablespoon of glycerine and add to the water and dish soap mixture in the jar.

 Stir the Bubble Mixture Together